The piccolo trumpet

 trumpet.
 Adolf Scherbaum was, for this period,

-a phenomenon of the high notes. i For example, in the perilous concerto of Michael Haydn, he climbs until the
+a phenomenon of the high notes. i For example, in

 high- A. Nevertheless, Scherbaum has not the fineness, the